goldinvo/goldinvo.github.io/blog/_posts/2021-10-02-the-daily-texan-collage.md

 - /assets/2021-10-02/collage.jpeg
 featured-image: /assets/2021-10-02/collage.jpeg
 ---
-Repping UT with a collage of *The Daily Texan* newspapers <!--more-->:).
-An easy and cheap way make large decorations.
-This one is propped up on my mantel.
+Repping UT with a collage of *The Daily Texan* newspapers<!--more-->.

 1. coat entire backside of clipping with mod podge
 1. lay onto canvas trying to avoid bubbles